Michael Ellis (British politician): Political career

 Ellis stood unsuccessfully as the Conservative candidate in the Park ward of Northampton Borough Council in 1995.
 However, he was elected in 1997 as a Conservative councillor on Northamptonshire County Council, representing the Northampton Park (now Parklands) Ward, winning the seat from his Labour Party rival by 44 votes.
 He served until the next election in May 2001, when he did not stand again.
 At the time of his election he was the youngest county councillor in Northamptonshire, at the age of 29.

 Ellis became the Conservative parliamentary candidate for Northampton North in December 2006.
 This followed a public vote in an open primary, which was a relatively unusual selection mechanism at the time.
-Ellis was elected to Parliament in the 6 May 2010 general election gaining the seat with a majority of 1,936 and 34.1% of the vote, defeating the sitting Labour MP.
+Ellis was elected to Parliament in the 6 May 2010 general election gaining the seat with a majority of 1,936 and 34.1% of the vote, defeating the sitting Labour MP, Sally Keeble.

 In November 2010, Ellis established an All Party Group on the Queen's Diamond Jubilee, which he chaired for the following three years.
 In this role, Ellis was responsible for organising a gift of a stained glass window of the Queen's coat of arms for the Queen from both Houses of Parliament.

 In July 2010, he was first elected onto the Statutory Instruments (Joint Committee) and worked on the Draft Communications Data Bill during the 2012–13 Parliamentary session.
 Ellis was interviewed about this Bill with Jimmy Wales, co-founder of Wikipedia, on the Daily Politics programme on 11 December 2012.
 In February 2011, Ellis was first elected onto the House of Commons Home Affairs Select Committee.

 On 11 September 2013, Ellis introduced the Medical Innovation (No.2) Bill, a private members bill to the House of Commons.
 The bill was designed to allow doctors more scope to innovate when treating cancer patients, but was criticised by a range of medical and legal bodies, patient groups and charities.
 The bill was withdrawn after its first reading, following an indication from the government that they would support it.
 Although the Conservative MP Dan Poulter MP, who was Parliamentary Under Secretary of State at the Department of Health, suggested in July 2014 that the Government was keen to support it, it failed to progress through the House of Commons after the Liberal Democrats declined to support it.

 In March 2014, the chancellor of the exchequer, George Osborne announced in the House of Commons during the Budget Speech that a campaign Ellis had been conducting to secure extra funds to reduce potholes had succeeded and that a £200 million fund was being created to be distributed nationwide.
 In June 2014, it was announced that £3.3 million of this fund would be allocated to Northamptonshire by the Department for Transport, with various repairs in Northampton.